Backstreet Rookie: Main story

 Their reputations are now tarnished; Eun-byul is forced to leave Fancy Girls, and the locals fear Saet-byul.
-Dae-hyun believes in Saet-byul and advises facing the problem with honesty will fix everything.
+Dae-hyun believes in Saet-byul and advises that facing the problem with honesty will fix everything.
 Inspired by Dae-hyun's words, Saet-byul finds the delinquents on their turf.
 She defeats the red-haired bully and takes her cell phone.
 Saet-byul gives the reporter the phone and asks her to clear the names of the people involved in the scandal.
 Saet-byul meets up with Eun-byul after she left Fancy Girls in shame.
 Despite the wild accusations, Dae-hyun's mom offers them shelter.
 The reporter eventually publishes the truth, correcting all misunderstandings, and Eun-byul returns to the group.
 Aware of the job offer at corporate, Saet-byul encourages Dae-hyun to accept the new position.
-However, he collapses due to exhaustion; HQ sends employees to help him manage the store while he's away, but the new staff doesn't get along with Saet-byul as Yeon-joo wants to get rid of her.
+However, he collapses due to exhaustion; HQ sends employees to help him manage the store while he's away, but the new staff doesn't get along with Saet-byul, as Yeon-joo wants to get rid of her.

 Dae-hyun makes his feelings clear; he wants to be with Saet-byul, but she wants to answer him once she gets the results of her GED.
 However, they can't help treating each other as boyfriend and girlfriend.
 Yeon-joo can sense the romantic development between the two and starts forming better relations with Dae-hyun's mom as a counter.
 Dae-hyun's mom pressures him to look for a chance to get back together with Yeon-joo; he only accepts Yeon-joo's apology and leaves things platonic.
 Disappointed that he would squander such a chance, Saet-byul feels guilty that mother and son would fight over the matter.
 Saet-byul talks to Dae-hyun's mom; she fears for Dae-hyun's future and wants her son to have a better life.
 Although Dae-hyun tells Saet-byul not to take matters to heart, she quietly leaves the Choi family with a farewell letter; she hopes Dae-hyun will have a better future with Yeon-joo.